-Elise Gold Director
+Elise Gold - Director

-Bachelor of Commerce (Hons), Bachelor of Laws (Hons) Oualifications previously created and managed two businesses - the first was acquired by one of Australia's largest online retailers, CatchOfTheDay, and the second involved raising investor capital to launch a multi-unit hospitality concept.
+Oualifications - Bachelor of Commerce (Hons), Bachelor of Laws (Hons)

+Experience - Elise is currently an Investment Director at the Trawalla Group.
+Elise previously created and managed two businesses - the first was acquired by one of Australia's largest online retailers, CatchOfTheDay, and the second involved raising investor capital to launch a multi-unit hospitality concept.